 4.5.xx.2 EBCS proxy operation

-An EBCS proxy is a logical component, which might be collocated with an EBCS AP, that can relay an HLP payload carried in an EBCS UL frame received by an EBCS AP to a destination specified in the frame, typically within an external network.
+An EBCS proxy is a logical component affiliated with an EBCS AP, and which might be collocated with the EBCS AP, that can relay an HLP payload carried in an EBCS UL frame received by an EBCS AP to a destination specified in the frame, typically within an external network.

 An EBCS proxy that provides the relaying service evaluates certain criteria before relaying the HLP payload carried in an EBCS UL frame to the destination specified in the frame.
 Such criteria can include, but are not limited to, verifying the STA certificate, if present, to determine whether the STA transmitting the frame is authorized to send an HLP payload to the specified destination, performing replay checking, and limiting the amount or frequency of HLP payload that is relayed to the specified destination.
 The evaluation of the criteria can be based on local policies installed at the EBCS proxy and/or based on a relationship established with the specified destination.
 The establishment of such a relationship is out of scope of this standard.

 An EBCS proxy can establish more than one relationship, each with a different destination and potentially different criteria.
 An EBCS proxy can also append additional information before it relays the HLP payload.
 The format and content of the information appended are based on the agreement with the specified destination.
-The relaying service is best effort and the EBCS proxy can choose not to relay the HLP payload if any of the implemented criteria for relaying are not satisfied or for any other reason.
+The relaying service is best effort and the EBCS proxy can decide not to relay the HLP payload if any of the implemented criteria for relaying are not satisfied or for any other reason.

 NOTE 1 – The communication between an EBCS AP and an EBCS proxy and the communication between an EBCS proxy and a specified destination are out of scope of this standard.